 But first, how do I know all of this?
 Hi — I’m Hilary — The Pregnancy Nurse 👩⚕️.
-I have been a nurse since 1997 and I have 20 years of OB nursing experience, I am also the curly head behind Pulling Curls and The Online Prenatal Class for Couples. 🩺 I know so well how many WEIRD changes there are during pregnancy, so let’s chat about this one, and why it happens (and if it’s a problem).
+I have been a nurse since 1997 and I have 20 years of OB nursing experience, I am also the curly head behind Pulling Curls. 🩺 I know so well how many WEIRD changes there are during pregnancy, so let’s chat about this one, and why it happens (and if it’s a problem).

-The second trimester is the perfect time to start getting prepared for your birth.
-Come join me in here.
+Hey, if you’re in your second trimester (or beyond) NOW is the perfect time to start getting prepared for your birth.
+I recommend this one..

 And I’m real serious when I say this IS something you should talk to your provider about.
 If you have any history of stomach issues, any bleeding, high blood pressure you just want to make sure everything is AOK with you and baby. 🙂